Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzureRmApplicationGatewayWebApplicationFirewallConfiguration.md

 ### Example 1: Create a web application firewall configuration for an application gateway
 ```
-PS C:\> $disabledRuleGroup1 = New-AzureRmApplicationGatewayFirewallDisabledRuleGroupConfig -RuleGroupName "crs_41_sql_injection_attacks" -Rules 981318,981320
+PS C:\> $disabledRuleGroup1 = New-AzureRmApplicationGatewayFirewallDisabledRuleGroupConfig -RuleGroupName "REQUEST-942-APPLICATION-ATTACK-SQLI" -Rules 942130,942140
-PS C:\> $disabledRuleGroup2 = New-AzureRmApplicationGatewayFirewallDisabledRuleGroupConfig -RuleGroupName "crs_35_bad_robots"
+PS C:\> $disabledRuleGroup2 = New-AzureRmApplicationGatewayFirewallDisabledRuleGroupConfig -RuleGroupName "REQUEST-921-PROTOCOL-ATTACK"
-PS C:\> $firewallConfig = New-AzureRmApplicationGatewayWebApplicationFirewallConfiguration -Enabled $true -FirewallMode Prevention -RuleSetType "OWASP" -RuleSetVersion "2.2.9" -DisabledRuleGroups $disabledRuleGroup1,$disabledRuleGroup2
+PS C:\> $firewallConfig = New-AzureRmApplicationGatewayWebApplicationFirewallConfiguration -Enabled $true -FirewallMode "Prevention" -RuleSetType "OWASP" -RuleSetVersion "3.0" -DisabledRuleGroups $disabledRuleGroup1,$disabledRuleGroup2

 ```
-The first command creates a new disabled rule group configuration for a rule group named "crs_41_sql_injection_attacks" with rule 981318 and rule 981320 being disabled.
+The first command creates a new disabled rule group configuration for the rule group named "REQUEST-942-APPLICATION-ATTACK-SQLI" with rule 942130 and rule 942140 being disabled.
-The second command creates another disabled rule group configuration for a rule group named "crs_35_bad_robots".
-No rules are specifically passed and thus all rules of the rule group will disabled.
+The second command creates another disabled rule group configuration for a rule group named "REQUEST-921-PROTOCOL-ATTACK".
+No rules are specifically passed and thus all rules of the rule group will be disabled.
-The last command then creates a WAF configuration with firewalls disabled as configured in $disabledRuleGroup1 and #disabledRuleGroup2 which prevents requests when matched by the WAF.
+The last command then creates a WAF configuration with firewall rules disabled as configured in $disabledRuleGroup1 and $disabledRuleGroup2.
 The new WAF configuration is stored in the $firewallConfig variable.

 ## PARAMETERS